Alfresco/docs-alfresco/microsoft-azure/latest/config/index.md

 alfresco/extension/subsystems/ContentStore/Azure/Azure/*.properties
 ```

-> **Note:** In Alfresco Content Services 6.2 and Azure Connector 1.2, changing the current content store subsystem using the JMX client isn't supported.
-There's a limitation in Alfresco Content Services which only allows switching between the embedded content stores.
+> **Note:** In Content Services 6.2 and Azure Connector 1.2, changing the current content store subsystem using the JMX client isn't supported.
+There's a limitation in Content Services which only allows switching between the embedded content stores.

 ### Deleted content store support in the repository versus Azure

-The deleted content store support in Alfresco Content Services moves the deleted content in a dedicated storage container, defined by the `connector.az.deleted.containerName` property.
+The deleted content store support in Content Services moves the deleted content in a dedicated storage container, defined by the `connector.az.deleted.containerName` property.
 System administrators can schedule a job to delete the binaries from this location.

 Previous versions of the Azure Connector support the deleted content store provided by the repository.

 Starting with 1.2, the Azure Connector has the deleted content store disabled by default, since this feature is already present in Microsoft's Azure Storage services.
-However, you can enable the Alfresco Content Services deleted content store, if required.
+However, you can enable the Content Services deleted content store, if required.

 See [Azure Connector deleted content store]({% link microsoft-azure/latest/install/index.md %}#azure-connector-deleted-content-store) for more details.